RelevantResearch/penelopeanthias/_pages/research.md

 #### Untapped Reserves: Mapping Extraction and Resistance in Bolivia’s Protected Areas

-In 2024, I was honored to receive a British Academy Mid-Career Fellowship, which will support my further research, the development of a book manuscript, and the production of a second documentary film.
-This work will focus on the political and territorial dynamics of gas extraction in Bolivia’s Tariquía Reserve of Flora and Fauna.
+In March 2025, I concluded fieldwork for my project Untapped Reserves: Mapping Extraction and Resistance in Bolivia’s Protected Areas, which focuses on the ongoing conflict over new gas extraction in the Tariquía Reserve of Flora and Fauna in Tarija Department.
+The project, which included the production of two documentary films, was supported by a British Academy Mid-Career Fellowship (2024-25) and previous funding from the Independent Research Council of Denmark (2019-2023).
+I am now working on the completion of a book manuscript, which is tentatively titled Untapped Reserves: Contesting Space and Nature at Bolivia’s Extraction-conservation Frontier.

 ## Projects